 Computer History Exhibits

-Web page updated 11 October 2009 to list the new stairwell displays.
+Web page updated 11 October 2018 to show location of Gries cabinet.

 The Stanford Computer Science exhibits can be seen during university hours

 by visiting the Gates Information Science building or

 The displays were assembled by a coalition of Stanford computer

 Computer History Museum (CHM), has installed exhibits within the Gates Computer Science

 building containing historical equipment and documents focusing on